spitbol/spitbol-docs/minimal.md

 Exclusive or bit string values, result in _w_

 In the above operations, the logical connective is applied separately to each of the CFP$N bits.
-The result is stored in the second operand location.

 7.4  CMB  _w_